-Since the term "Industrie 4.0" originated in 2011 from a German government project in the high-tech strategy, and it was first publicly introduced in the same year at the Hannover Fair, scientific publications from 2011-2020 were searched with the term "Industry 4.0" in the over ten thousand references (Figure 3).
+The result of literature review was a set of keywords that were used to collect metadata from Web of Science and Scopus databases.
+As a result of this action, a set of concepts was identified.
+The basic term "Industry 4.0" has been identified in the collection.
+Since the term "Industrie 4.0" originated in 2011 from a German government project in the high-tech strategy, and it was first publicly introduced in the same year at the Hannover Fair, scientific publications from 2011-2020 were searched with the term "Industry 4.0" in their title, abstract or keywords.
+The initial search for the defined basic concept of "Industry 4.0" included 7253 references (Figure 4).

-Figure 3 - Number of publications on Industry 4.0 topic
+Figure 4 Number of publications on Industry 4.0 topic